D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You have been tasked with assigning RBAC roles to users in your company.

 You try to interpret access assignments for UserA.
-You want to validate teh role assignments for UserA scoped to the groups of which UserA is a member.
+You want to validate the role assignments for UserA scoped to the groups of which UserA is a member.

 Complete the Azure CLI command below: